 As I have never found the same piece of wood more than once, almost all of my work is one of a kind and inspired by the uniqueness of the wood I find.

-i am a member of the Southern Highlands Craft Guild, and have demonstrated for them, for the Toe River Arts Council in rural public elementary and secondary schoosl, for Mayland Community College in NC, and for a few classes at the Penland School of Craft.
-I have taught carving at the John C Campbell Folk School in Brasstown, NC, the oldest craft school in the country, which has always had woodcarving as a central focus.
+I am a member of the Southern Highlands Craft Guild, and have demonstrated for them, for the Toe River Arts Council (in rural public elementary and secondary schools), for Mayland Community College in NC, The North Carolina Museum of History, and for a few classes at the Penland School of Craft.
+I teach carving at the John C Campbell Folk School in Brasstown, NC, the oldest craft school in the country, which has always had woodcarving as a central focus.
 (Check out the Brasstown Carvers if you can!)
+I have taught all ages, from elementary school students, to adult classes and teacher workshops.

 (My icon photo is Oscar, my boss and live-in critic.
 He has destroyed many pieces of mine, and many items I'd traded for or purchased from other craftspeople.
 The dog has never even chewed on a stick that I thought I might carve!)